opengeospatial/e-learning/source/csw/text/main.rst

 Usage
 -----

-Providers of resources (data and services), use catalogues to register metadata that conform to the provider’s choice of an information model; such models include descriptions of spatial references and thematic information.
+Providers of resources (data and services), use catalogues to register metadata that conform to the provider’s choice of an information model.
+Such models include descriptions of spatial references and thematic information.
 Client applications can then search for geospatial data and services in very efficient ways to discover services or data.

 Usage examples: